At Stake in this Referendum:

 - The first is an initiative to change corporate tax law and reform the old age pension system.
 Among other changes, the law would change the tax rate on shareholder dividends and the limits on tax break on profits from patents and deductions for investment in research and development.
 A separate law on corporate taxes and the old age pension system was rejected in 2017.

-- The second is an initiative to challenge gun law reform passed in 2018.
-This reform was passed to bring Swiss gun regulations in line with changes to EU regulations, and included changes to how automatic and semi-automatic guns are legally purchased.
-The initiative would reject the law passed in 2018.
+- The second is an initiative to bring Swiss gun regulations in line with changes to EU regulations, including changes in how automatic and semi-automatic guns are legally purchased.

 Population and Registered Voters: